 Monte Rosa Trail

-leads west at the junction of the White Arrow and Royce Trail about 100
+leads west from the White Arrow Trail about 100

 yards beyond the Half-way House Site.
-The junction is now marked with a sign.
-The Monte Rosa Trail bears left where the White Arrow Trail bears right shortly after leaving the Halfway House Site.
+The Royce Trail descends south/left from this junction.
+The junction is now marked with a White Arrow Trail sign where the White Arrow Trail turns right.
 The Monte Rosa Trails is marked with white tags and white paint blazes, is well beaten and generally easy to follow.
-The Monte Rosa Trail junction was the site of an old
+The Monte Rosa Trail junction was at the site of an old

-picnic grove 100 feet beyond the Halfway House Site.
-The Monte Rosa Trail crosses Fassett Brook; a vernal stream, passes the Fairy Spring Trail junction, then up a steep
+picnic grove now turned completely back to woods.
+About 50 feet after leaving the White Arrow Trail the Monte Rosa Trail crosses Fassett Brook; a vernal stream, then up a steep

 section climbing from a hardwood to a spruce evergreen forest then levels out for a short stretch.
 The Monte Rosa Trail crosses Fairy Brook another vernal stream.
 The trail then climbs up another step up the ridge passing Sweetwater spring, a stagnant water hole on left then ascends up to the Fairy Spring